 - The Ministry of Home Affairs has just released the guidelines for further easing of restrictions under "Unlock 5".
-This does not affect international travel or immigration. - India Visa application centres and online e-visa application facility are closed till further notice. - Foreign nationals are not permitted to visit the Foreigners Regional Registration Office (FRRO) or Foreigners Registration Office (FRO) without a prior appointment until further notice.
+This does not affect international travel or immigration. - India Visa application centres and online e-visa application facility are closed till further notice.

+Foreign nationals are not permitted to visit the Foreign nationals Regional Registration Office (FRRO) or Foreign nationals Registration Office (FRO) without a prior appointment until further notice.